rage/ethics-of-ai-copy/data/osa-1/1-ohjelmoinnin-aloittaminen.md

 In this first section, we'll become familiar with the basic concepts of AI ethics by looking into its definition and some examples.

 ## WHAT IS AI ETHICS
 What is ethics?
 From a philosophical point of view, ethics seeks to resolve questions like ‘what is good or bad?”, “what is right - what is wrong”, ‘what is justice, well-being or equality’ by using philosophical tools.
 Ethics involves systematizing, defending, and recommending concepts of right and wrong conduct by using conceptual analysis, thought experiments, and  argumentation.
-(If you want to know more about philosophical reasoning, see this video by Crash Course Philosophy.)
+(If you want to know more about philosophical reasoning, see e.g. [Crash Course Philosophy videos](https://www.youtube.com/playlist?list=PL8dPuuaLjXtNgK6MZucdYldNkMybYIHKR).)

 Ethics can be divided to three major sub-fields:
 - Meta-ethics studies the meaning ethical concepts, the existence of ethical entities (ontology) and the possibility of ethical knowledge (epistemology).